qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/README.md

          * <b>query:</b> string containing keyword(s) and/or phrase(s), e.g. 'winter OR cold'
          * <b>start_date:</b> the earliest date to search, in UTC time.
          * <b>end_date:</b> the latest date to search, in UTC time.
-         * <b>interval_days:</b> the number of days covered per json file collected; default 1*
+         * <b>interval_days:</b> the number of days covered per json file collected; default 7*
-           * Increasing the interval to 7 = one week at a time, 30 = one month at a time, etc. Increasing the interval can speed up collection where volume of tweets is low relative to the duration of the search.
+           * Decreasing the interval to 1 = one day at a time, increasing to 30 = one month at a time, etc. Using the right interval can speed up collection.
+I'm working on a calculation to automate this :)
       ####
       2. Enter your bearer token:
          * <b>bearer_token</b>: your Twitter Academic API bearer token.